-Seaford accommodation for holidays
+Seaford for holidays and invigorating sea air

 Seaford is a delightfully tranquil coastal town, just 10 miles west of Eastbourne, that is often called the ‘best kept secret in Sussex’, nestling in the South Downs National Park.

 As a thriving community with a population of just 27,000, Seaford provides a wonderful opportunity for a holiday to escape from busy, urban lives and to walk and run along the promenade, frollick in the waves or head along the cliffs of Seaford Head for invigorating hikes and lung-fulls of fresh air.